Last updated on July 27th, 2023 at 12:42 pm

 3. From the date of the decision made by the appellate Tribunal, a person can file an appeal to High Court within 60 days.

-MAJOR BENEFITS OF RERA ACT
+BENEFITS OF RERA ACT

 STANDARDIZED CARPET AREA